Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 1. Cognitive Behavioral Therapy (CBT)

 CBT is a skill-based approach to conversational therapy.
 These sessions are a team effort between you and your therapist to identify your fears and problems.
 CBT teaches you how to use strategic approaches to solve your problems.
 The sessions can last anywhere from six to several months.
-Medicaid usually pays once-a week sessions with a therapist.
+Medicaid usually pays for once-a-week sessions with a therapist.

 2. Dialectical Behavioral Therapy (DBT)